We have approximately 15 seconds to capture our audience’s attention.

 Start with SEO

-Before you even determine your headings and subheadings, you need to design your content with SEO in mind.
+Before you even determine your headings and subheadings, you need to design your content with nonprofit SEO in mind.
 Whether you or a team member is writing the webpage content, brainstorm ways to integrate these techniques before you start organizing your content:

 1. Keep the audience in mind

 If you maintain a strong sense of audience awareness, it will help guide all following nuts and bolts of the content.
 This includes the headings and subheadings, the keyword, the graphics, etc.

 2. Use keyword-rich phrases

 Rather than douse your content with keywords in hopes of improving your SEO rank, thoughtfully choose your keywords and sparingly use them throughout the content.
 Referencing them in the headings/subheadings will not only help users navigate the content, but it will also help with SEO.